mecparts/PicoWiFiModem/README.md

 point in the file, has the connection dropped?
 But other binary files work just fine?
 Then read on.

-This drove me slightly batty for months.
-I finally narrowed it down to trying to send blocks of binary data with a large number of FF bytes.
-I eventually created a test file consisting of 2K of FF and used that to test with.
+This drove me slightly batty for months on the original Retro modem.
+I finally narrowed it down to trying to send blocks of binary data with a large number of FF bytes. eventually created a test file consisting of 2K of FF and used that to test with.
 I could download it through the modem with Xmodem just fine.
 Ymodem also worked if I kept the block size down to 128 bytes - but the connection would drop instantly if I tried sending 1K blocks.
 Same thing with Zmodem.

 In fact, if I just tried `cat binary_file`, the connection would drop.
 Which eventually got me thinking.
 Sitting at the console on my